 With Treatment

-Community Medical Services Minot is treatment facility located at 300 30th Avenue Nw, Suite D in the 58703 zip code in Minot, ND that offers medication assisted substance use treatment.
-Some of the treatment approaches used by Community Medical Services Minot consist of 12-step facilitation, substance use counseling and brief intervention.
+Community Medical Services Minot is treatment facility located at 300 30th Avenue Nw, Suite D in the 58703 zip code in Minot, ND that offers medication-assisted addiction treatment.
+Some of the treatment approaches used by Community Medical Services Minot consist of 12-step facilitation, substance use counseling and relapse prevention.

 Address: 300 30th Avenue NW, Suite D, Minot, ND 58703